 14. When your numbers get higher, people will come out of the woodwork with pitches for content, sponsored posts, links, ads, and other random things.
 Use discretion when choosing who to do business with.
 People.
 Be.
 Shady.

 15. These people will also try to pitch you the lowest prices you've ever heard of, but you don't have to take them.
 You can negotiate.
 Or you can just say no. Set your own value and determine your own worth.
 Remember, you're the boss.

 16. Don't get lost in your inbox.
 Write a few templates you can answer emails with to save time.
 Saving time is awesome.

 17. Join all social media if you're not on it already.
+And be mindful of what you share.
 I literally wasn't on a single thing when I first started, and had to start all my accounts from scratch, making mistake after mistake along the way, too.
 Like the time I got kicked off Stumbleupon for not stumbling well enough, or the time Twitter decided to completely zero out my entire following.
 Goodtimes.

 18. Use your Facebook profile to network.
 But, at the same time, take it with a grain of salt, because most poeple are using Facebook for actual fun, not work.
 Seriously, I don't want to see your kid photos, I don't want to play farmville, and don't poke me.
 Do I look like the Pillsbury Doughboy?
 Nevermind, don't answer that.

 19. Join groups on Facebook to connect and share blog posts.
 This is pretty much how travel bloggers help each other, communicate, advertise collaborative posts and travel or work opportunities, etc. They're a pretty supportive bunch!
 Make friends!